Aveglia/vAMPirus/README.md

 * [Running vAMPirus](#Running-vAMPirus)
 * [Who to cite](#Who-to-cite)

-## IF YOU CLONED v2.0.1 or v2.0.2 PLEASE RE-CLONE v2.0.3; there were errors caused by the use of skip options in previous versions.
+## IF YOU CLONED v2.0.1 or v2.0.2 PLEASE RE-CLONE or git pull v2.0.3; there were errors caused by the use of skip options in previous versions.

 # New in vAMPirus version 2.0.3